kyma-project/istio/docs/user/tutorials/01-65-expose-workload-vs.md

     Option | Description
     ---------|----------
     **Name** | The name of the VirtualService resource you're creating.
     **Hosts** | The address or addresses the client uses when sending requests to the destination Service.
-You can use the fully qualified domain name (FQDN) constructed using the subdomain and domain name in the following format **{SUBDOMAIN}.{DOMAIN_NAME}**.
+Use the fully qualified domain name (FQDN) constructed with the subdomain and domain name in the following format: **{SUBDOMAIN}.{DOMAIN_NAME}**.
 The hosts must be defined in the referenced Gateway.
     **Gateways**| The name of the Gateway you want to use and the namespace in which it is created.
 Use the format **{GATEWAY_NAMESPACE}/{GATEWAY_NAME}**.

 3. Go to **HTTP > Matches > Match** and provide the following configuration details: